Erasmus+

-Within the Erasmus+ program, students can participate on study stays, traineeships, traineeships for graduates or short-term doctoral mobilities.
-You can find detailed information and deadline on the respective links.
+Within the Erasmus+ program, full degree students can participate on study stays, traineeships, traineeships for graduates or short-term doctoral mobilities.
+You can find detailed information and deadlines on the respective links.

 Who is eligible?